Jonathan2251/lbd/source/backendstructure.rst

 The determineCalleeSaves() of Cpu0SEFrameLowering.cpp as above determine the spill registers.
-Once the spill registers are determined, the function eliminateFrameIndex() will save/restore registers to/from stack slots via the following code.
+Once the spill registers are determined, the function SpillCalleeSavedRegisters() will save/restore registers to/from stack slots via the following code.

 .. rubric:: lbdex/chapters/Chapter3_5/Cpu0InstrInfo.h